AY2526S1-CS2103T-T15-1/tp/docs/UserGuide.md

 ### Filtering persons by time slot range : `filtertimeslot`

-Filters the contact list to show only persons with time slots that fall within a specified date and/or time range.
+Filters the student list to show only students whose time slots fall entirely within a specified date and/or time range.
+This command acts as a "contains" filter.

 Format: `filtertimeslot [sd/START_DATE] [ed/END_DATE] [st/START_TIME] [et/END_TIME]`